Eydie Gormé

-Eydie Gormé (/ˈiːdi/ EE-dee; born Edith Gormezano; August 16, 1928 – August 10, 2013) was an American singer who had hits on the pop and Latin pop charts.
+Eydie Gormé (/ˈiːdi/ EE-dee; born Edith Gormezano; August 16, 1928 – August 10, 2013) was an American singer who achieved notable success in pop, Latin, and jazz genres.
 She sang solo and in the duo Steve and Eydie with her husband, Steve Lawrence, on albums and television.
-She also performed on Broadway and in Las Vegas.
+She also performed on Broadway and in Las Vegas and was an occasional actress.